Civil Engineering B.Sc.

 Mathematics I & II

-Building Materials Science, Construction Physics, Civil Engineering Informatics, Statical Calculation, Project Management, Geotechnics I, Planning Methodology, Introduction to Civil Engineering and Engineering and Society
+Building Materials Science, Construction Physics, Structural Design and Building Construction, Statical Calculation, Project and Contract Management, Geotechnics I, Planning Methodology, Introduction to Civil Engineering and Engineering and Society

 Modules from two specializations of student's choosing